Ann Walker knew Anne Lister from long before they reconnected and began a relationship in 1832.

 Your very affectionate

 Ann starts the note with “My dear Miss Lister” and goes on to mention “I send four of the Chemises…”.
-She also states that her mother and sister have returned from their trip to London, which is the information that Anne copies into her diary.
-What Anne Lister did not write down was the reason for their journey; they were visiting Ann’s maternal grandfather, John Edwards.
+She also mentions her mother and sister having returned from their trip to London, which is the information that Anne copies into her diary.
+What Anne Lister did not write down was the the reason for their journey; they were visiting Ann’s maternal grandfather, John Edwards.

 (1) Lister family history notebook: West Yorkshire Archive Services, Calderdale SH:3/AB/7

-(2) All transcriptions of Anne Lister’s journal entries are from West Yorkshire Archive Service, Calderdale SH:7/ML/E/4
+All transcriptions of Anne Lister’s journals are from West Yorkshire Archive Service, Calderdale SH:7/ML/E/4

 Leila Straub, Dorjana Širola and Kerstin Holzgraebe for the collaboration and expertise.

-West Yorkshire Archive Service, Calderdale for permission to publish images.
+West Yorkshire Archive Service, Calderdale for permission to publish.

 In Search of Ann Walker’s research into Ann’s life is ongoing, therefore new discoveries may change the way we chronicle her life in the future.